Partners in the SIENNA project

 The SIENNA project is co-ordinated by the University of Twente (Netherlands).Trilateral Research (United Kingdom) is deputy co-ordinator.
 The project has 11 partners and 2 associate partners from Europe, Asia, Africa and America.

-Partners include: University of Twente (Netherlands), Trilateral Research (United Kingdom), Uppsala University (Sweden), Helsinki Foundation for Human Rights (Poland), European Network of Research Ethics Committees (Germany), University of Granada (Spain), Ionian University (Greece), Federal University of Rio de Janeiro (Brazil), Dalian University of Technology (China), French National Centre for Scientific Research (Sciences Po) (France), and the University of Cape Town (South Africa).
+Partners include: University of Twente (Netherlands), Trilateral Research (United Kingdom), Uppsala University (Sweden), Helsinki Foundation for Human Rights (Poland), European Network of Research Ethics Committees (Germany), University of Granada (Spain), Ionian University (Greece), Federal University of Rio de Janeiro (Brazil), Dalian University of Technology (China), University of Maastricht (Netherlands), and the University of Cape Town (South Africa).

 Associate partner: Berkman Klein Center for Internet & Society (US)

 About SIENNA partners